 Chairperson of Fertility Europe

-Born in 1966, married 2000 with husband Pertti.
+Married 2000 with husband Pertti.
 We went through almost every possible fertility treatment during four years but with no result.
 Then we decided to concentrate on our relationship and have been very contented.
 Our aim as a couple is to tell people who can’t have children that life goes on and you can still have a happy and full life in your marriage.

 Fertility Europe’s aim to gather all European associations together is a great idea.
 I am happy to give my input to make it work.
 We have a lot to do, but it will be a joy to do it with all these wonderful people I have met around Europe.